Build Buf images – Overview

 s is carefully written to mimic the ordering that protoc

-would produce, for both the cases where imports are and aren't written.
+produces, for both the cases where imports are and aren't written.

 Images can be output in one of three formats: